|THE NOTORIOUS COPELAND GANG

 Hancock, presiding Judge of the 8th Judicial District of Mississippi.
 George Woods, Esq., District

 Wednesday, a jury was selected by the prisoner and state and were ready to have the trial next day.
-On

-the argument is resumed and concluded; and the jury are instructed by the court at the
+the sheriff, and the argument is resumed and concluded; and the jury are instructed by the court at the

 request of the counsel, in writing, and the jury retire to consider their verdict.
 And, in the presence of

 the prisoner, return the following, to wit: "We, the jury, on our oaths, find the prisoner guilty in manner

 and for as charged in the bill of indictment."
 And the prisoner is recommended to jail to await his

 Sentence of the Court

-Friday, comes the District Attorney and the prisoner, who was on yesterday convicted of the crime of murder, is
+Friday, comes the District Attorney and the prisoner, who was on yesterday convicted of the crime of

-motion was fully heard and understood by the court; and is by the court here overruled.
+new trial, which motion was fully heard and understood by the court; and is by the court here overruled.

 And to the opinion of the court in overruling said motion, the prisoner by his counsel here excepts: So

 he was taken back to jail, to await the sentencing.
 The next day, the sentence of death by hanging was

 Letter to his Mother